-In step 1 of the schedule you can add or delete users from your schedule as needed.
+In the first section of the schedule you can add or delete users from your schedule as needed.
 Users will move through the rotation in the top-to-bottom order they are listed in.
 If they are in the wrong rotation order, you can also drag and drop users into a different order.

 Required User Permissions

 In this step you will set a Rotation type and a Handoff time, and you will have the option to Restrict on-call shifts to specific times:

 Rotation Types determine how frequently the shifts on a layer rotate to the next user.
 Select your preferred Rotation type: daily, weekly, or custom.

 If the rotation type is Custom, enter the Shift Length and select hours, days, or weeks.

 Refer to the Final Schedule section at the bottom of the page for a preview of what the schedule will look like after saving.